Ada, or Ardor: A Family Chronicle: Part 2: 11 chapters (1888–1893)

 Van spends his time developing his studies in psychology and visiting a number of the "Villa Venus" upper-class brothels.
 In the autumn of 1892, Lucette, now having declared her love for Van, brings him a letter from Ada in which she announces she has received an offer of marriage from a wealthy Russian, Andrey Vinelander.
 Should Van wish to invite her to live with him, she will refuse the marriage offer.
 Van does so, and they commence living together in an apartment Van has purchased from Ada's old school-friend, and Van's former lover, Cordula de Prey.

-In February 1893, their father, Demon, arrives with news that his cousin (Ada's supposed father, but actual stepfather) Dan has died following a period of exposure caused by running naked into the woods near his home during a terrifying hallucinatory episode.
-Upon grasping the situation regarding Van and Ada, he tells Van that Ada would be happier if he "gave her up"—and that he will disown Van if he fails to do so.
+In February 1893, their father, Demon, arrives at Van's apartment with news that his cousin Dan (Ada's supposed father, but actual stepfather) has died following a period of exposure caused by running naked into the woods near his home during a terrifying hallucinatory episode.
+When Ada walks in on them naked from a shower, he immediately grasps the situation and leaves; he later tells Van that Ada would be happier if he "gave her up"—and that he will disown Van if he fails to do so.
 Van acquiesces, leaves, and attempts suicide; his gun, however, fails to fire.
 He then leaves his Manhattan apartment and preoccupies himself with hunting down a former servant at Ardis, Kim Beauharnais, who had been blackmailing them with photographic evidence of their affair, and savagely beating him with an alpenstock until he is blind.